 Our results also provided evidence of an adverse effect of prenatal exposure to cobalt during the first trimester on neuropsychological development of preschoolers, particularly on executive function.
 Cobalt is a relatively rare magnetic element which is an essential oligoelement which enters in the composition of vitamin B12 (Barceloux 1999; Lauwerys and Lison 1994).
 From general population, diet is the main source of exposure to cobalt.
 Although cobalt is an essential element, at high concentrations it is toxic (Kubrak et al. 2011).
 Increases in cobalt ions can directly induce DNA damage, interfere with DNA repair, and lead to DNA–protein cross linking and sister chromatid exchange (Calderón-Garcidueñas et al. 2012; Hengstler et al. 2003; Leonard et al. 1998).
 In animal studies, it has been found that excessive exposure to cobalt during embryonic period causes oxidative stress in brain and other tissues (Cai et al. 2012; Kubrak et al. 2011).
 The detrimental effects of cobalt are higher during the 1st trimester of pregnancy.
 This might indicate that exposure to cobalt could affect critical processes of brain development that occur during the 1st trimester such as neural migration and differentiation (Mendola et al. 2002).
 To date, the possible developmental neurotoxic effect of cobalt in humans has not observed.
 Further research in this birth cohort study is needed to disentangle if this finding is maintained in the future.

 It is worth noting that in a large population-based sample of children, we collected biological samples at two different points in time during pregnancy (at 12th and 32th week of pregnancy) and analyzed a large number of metals.
-We also have standardized neuropsychological measurements of cognitive development at age 4, and collected data on a variety of potential socio-demographical factors including parental education, social class, IQ or mental health.
+We also have standardized neuropsychological measurements of cognitive development at age 4, and collected data on a variety of potential socio-demographical factors including parental education, social class, intelligence quotient or mental health.
 For the MSCA assessment, several quality controls were introduced and the psychologist received extensive training to this end.
 This study, however, was limited by a number of factors.
 Probably, the main limitation is related to the type of sample analyzed, particularly for lead.
 We analyzed the concentrations of metals in urine samples.
 This could hinder the comparability of our results to the previous studies since most of the articles analyzing the effects of lead and other metals on neuropsychological development are based on blood samples.
 Urine is the preferred non-invasive matrix in heavy metals biomonitoring (Esteban and Castaño 2009).
 The variability of urine volume and chemical concentration are the main drawbacks of urine measurements that can be corrected by using creatinine concentration (Barr et al. 2005), as performed in the present study.
 In addition, we only could analyze 377 subjects with information on metals and neuropsychological development.
 This could introduce selection bias.
 There were no differences between participants and non-participants in terms of socio-demographical variables, which suggest that selection bias was minimal.

 Our results suggest that prenatal exposure to higher levels of lead and cobalt may hamper the optimal cognitive development in preschoolers from general population.
 The negative effects of lead exposure during the third trimester of pregnancy are particularly important, whereas the negative effects of cobalt are major in relation to the first trimester exposure.
 Persistence of these effects should be further assessed at later stages of development of this birth cohort study, as well as the quantification of these metals in blood samples from children is needed.